MicrosoftDocs/azure-docs/articles/databox/data-box-deploy-picked-up.md

 ## [Self-Managed](#tab/in-selfmanaged)

-If you are using Data Box in US Government, Japan, Singapore, Korea, India, South Africa, or West Europe and have selected the self-managed shipping option during order creation, follow these instructions.
+If you're using Data Box in US Government, Japan, Singapore, Korea, India, South Africa, or West Europe and have selected the self-managed shipping option during order creation, follow these instructions.

 1. Note down the Authorization code shown on the **Prepare to Ship** page of the Data Box local web UI after this step successfully completes.
 2. Power off the device and remove the cables.
 Spool and securely place the power cord that was provided with the device at the back of the device.
-3. Send an email to the Azure Data Box Operations team using the below template when you are ready to return the device.
+3. When you're ready to return the device, send an email to the Azure Data Box Operations team using the template below.

     ```
     To: adbops@microsoft.com